 Sinclairs Corners was an early settlement in Bruce County.
-It was named for Archibald Sinclair, a Scottish farmer who had recently settled in Bruce Township.
+Its name came from Archibald Sinclair, a Scottish farmer who had recently settled in Bruce Township.

-Things were looking very promising for Sinclairs Corners until Norman McInnes opened a new general store about two and a half kilometres south of Sinclair's Corners in what was to become the village of Tiverton.
-The McInnes store was an instant success and other businesses, as well as the Presbyterian Church, moved to Tiverton to be closer to the store and growing population.
+Sinclairs Corners appeared to be off to a promising start.
+Then Norman McInnes opened a new general store about 2 1/2 kilometres south of of Sinclairs Corners in what was to become the village of Tiverton.
+The McInnes store was an instant success.
+As a result, other businesses, as well as the Presbyterian Church, quickly moved to Tiverton to be closer to the store and growing population.

-Today the former location of Sinclairs Corners is a modern street lined with suburban style homes.
-A small historical plaque in one of the yards marks the location of this early, important settlement.
-The Sinclairs Corners school was closed in 1965 and is now used as a private home.
+Today modern suburban style homes line the main street of this early settlement.
+In recognition of the early settlers, a small historical plaque marks the location of this once important community.
+The Sinclairs Corners school closed in 1965 and is now a private home.
+Learn more